Welcome!

 Professional Certifications

-I'm an amateur photographer - my father gave me my first camera at age 12.
 You can see my photo work at my other Substack Paul's Visual Arts.

-I am a Contributing Author and Photographer at TASTE | Pacific Northwest, Linda Naylor's food and travel Substack.
-Learn how to steam artichokes here.
+I am a Contributing Author and Photographer and amateur chef at TASTE | Pacific Northwest, Linda Naylor's food and travel Substack.
+Learn how I steam artichokes here.